Miriam Makeba: Awards and recognition

 Makeba won the Dag Hammarskjöld Peace Prize in 1986, and in 2001 was awarded the Otto Hahn Peace Medal in Gold by the United Nations Association of Germany (DGVN) in Berlin, "for outstanding services to peace and international understanding".
 She also received several honorary doctorates.
-In 2004, she was voted 38th in a poll ranking 100 Great South Africans.
+In 2003, she was awarded South Africa's Order for Meritorious Service, and in the next year, she was voted 38th in a poll ranking 100 Great South Africans.

+The University of Fort Hare's Miriam Makeba Centre of Performing Arts, which was established around 2003, was named in her honour.
 From 25 to 27 September 2009, a tribute television show to Makeba, entitled Hommage à Miriam Makeba and curated by Beninoise singer-songwriter and activist Angélique Kidjo, was held at the Cirque d'hiver in Paris.
 The show was presented as Mama Africa: Celebrating Miriam Makeba at the Barbican in London on 21 November 2009.
 A documentary film titled Mama Africa, about Makeba's life, co-written and directed by Finnish director Mika Kaurismäki, was released in 2011.
 On 4 March 2013, and again on International Women's Day in 2017, Google honoured her with a Google Doodle on their homepage.
 In 2014 she was honoured (along with Nelson Mandela, Albertina Sisulu and Steve Biko) in the Belgian city of Ghent, which named a square after her, the "Miriam Makebaplein".
 Makeba was named 1967's "woman of the year" by Time magazine in 2020, as one of a list of 100 "women of the year" for the years 1920–2019.

-In 2016 the French singer Jain released "Makeba", a tribute.
+In 2015 the French singer Jain released "Makeba", a tribute.
 Mama Africa, a musical about Makeba, was produced in South Africa by Niyi Coker.
 Originally titled Zenzi!, the musical premiered to a sold-out crowd in Cape Town on 26 May 2016.
 It was performed in the US in St. Louis, Missouri and at the Skirball Center for the Performing Arts in New York City between October and December 2016.
 The musical returned to South Africa in February 2017 for what would have been Makeba's 85th birthday.
 American-born African jazz singer Somi wrote a play about Makeba, Dreaming Zenzile, which premiered in 2021, and released a tribute album dedicated to her, Zenzile: The Reimagination of Miriam Makeba (2022).

+In June 2023, "Makeba" received a resurgence in popularity due to the virality it achieved on TikTok.